 If students have questions or need direction regarding the Academic Integrity process they should contact James Byrne, Assistant Dean for Student Services.

 Syracuse University Office of Student Rights and Responsibilities

 Every community has rules and policies that foster safety, security and wellness and it is the goal of the Office of Student Rights and Responsibilities to accomplish this while promoting learning, awareness, accountability, and service to others.
 The student conduct process at Syracuse University is designed to provide a fair and engaging process for the resolution of alleged violations of the Code of Student Conduct.
 It is the hope that students who participate in the student conduct process learn about their own decision-making, how their decisions impact both themselves as well as the broader Syracuse University community and that they use the conduct process as a stepping stone for their own engagement as community members.
 The Office of Student Rights and Responsibilities wishes each Syracuse University student a positive experience and encourage all University members to support and guide our students as they begin to learn more about themselves and their role in a community.
 Visit the Office of Student Rights and Responsibilities Website for more information.

 Falk College Grievance Committee Policies and Procedures

 The faculty, staff, and students of the College of Sport and Human Dynamics recognize that academic integrity, honesty and respect for others are fundamental expectations in all academic and public communities.
 All College of Sport and Human Dynamics faculty, administrators, staff and students are expected to contribute to creating an environment which is directed toward those characteristics.
-For more information on Falk College’s grievance policies and procedures refer to the Falk College Grievance Policies and Procedures Manual.
+For more information refer to the Falk College Grievance Policies and Procedures Manual.
 Also readSyracuse University’s Academic Rules for more information.